Blankscreen-exe/Blankscreen-exe/README.md

 </table>

 ## 🔭 I’m currently working on

 [AiXplora](https://github.com/grumpyp/aixplora) which is a LLM based fullstack application which utilizes `langchain` framework.

 I'm also working on several small scale hobby projects, apart from my job, which I also write about on [medium.com](https://medium.com/@hammad.ai).
 They are all on my repo.
-Why don't you heck them out?
+Why don't you check them out?

 ## 🌱 I’m currently learning